lastmjs/es-no-build/README.md

 # What is this?
 This repo provides a script that will automatically configure [SystemJS](https://github.com/systemjs/systemjs) to use TypeScript and Babel to transpile your
-JavaScript to ES5 directly in the browser, all without a development build step.
+TypeScript/ES6/ES2015 to ES5 directly in the browser, all without a development build step.
 This gives you easy access to all TypeScript and ES2015 features, including ES6 modules and the amazing async/await.

 # Installation